Marsh and Ocean Environments

 - Benthic sampling (conditions permitting)

-- Optional activity (require advance notice and are subject to time constraints) Water quality testing, Plankton sampling/identification or Food web simulation.
+- Optional activity (require advance notice and are subject to time constraints) Water quality testing or Plankton sampling/identification.

 At the Ocean